 In addition to performing searches at the point-of-need, successful search strategies can be saved and run automatically against new material added to the databases.
 These Autoalerts will send email results to you whenever a new article matches your search terms.
 This is a great way to maintain a competitive advantage over those who only occasionally think to search for new publications.

-A final technique that may be useful if you are looking for fairly comprehensive searching is to use the Multiple Database Search tool which performs simultaneous searches across many databases.
+A final technique that may be useful if you are looking for fairly comprehensive searching is to use the Central Index which performs simultaneous searches across many databases.
 You will receive many results, but if you are willing to take the time to review them, you may discover related content in secondary fields or multimedia material not covered in the journal indexes.

 NOTE: You may want to use the Citation Search option to quickly jump to a known journal article using your citation information.

 For more comprehensive research details see our Guide to elements and tools of the research process.